GetStream/stream-video-swift/docusaurus/docs/iOS/guides/call-viewmodel.md

 ### Capturing local video

 The view model also has support for explicitly asking to capture the current user's local video.
 To do this, you will need to call `startCapturingLocalVideo`.

+### Screensharing Session

+When there is a screensharing session in progress, it can be accessed via the `screensharingSession` published property in the view model.

+### Other properties

+Here are some other useful properties from the view model that you can use to build custom calling experiences:
+- `error` - optional, has a value if there was an error.
+You can use it to display more detailed error messages to users.
+- `errorAlertShown` - if the error has a value, it's true.
+You can use it to control the visibility of an alert presented to the user.
+- `participantsShown` - whether the list of participants is shown during the call.
+- `outgoingCallMembers` - list of the outgoing call members.
+- `participantEvent` - published variable that contains info about a participant event.
+It's reset to nil after 2 seconds.
+- `isMinimized` - whether the call is in minimized mode.
+- `localVideoPrimary` - `false` by default.
+It becomes `true` when the current user's local video is shown as a primary view.
+- `hideUIElements` - whether the UI elements, such as the call controls should be hidden (for example while screensharing).
+- `blockedUsers` - a list of the blocked users in the call.
+- `recordingState` - the current recording state of the call.
+- `localParticipant` - returns the local participant of the call.